BitcoinDesign/Guide/guide/glossary/index.md

 ### Payment

 A payment is a transaction that occurs over the Lightning network.
-Payments are routed through Lightning payment channels and are not recorded in the Bitcoin blockchain.
+Payments are routed through Lightning payment channels and are not recorded in the bitcoin blockchain.

 ### Private key